mpjovanovich/course-notes/content/SDEV120/logic_gates.md

 ### Keeping Values in Memory

-A **flip-flop** is a circuit that can store a single bit of information, so that it's not lost when the clock signal changes.

-~~demo{

 #### SR (Set-Reset) Latch

-The **SR latch** is a simple form of flip-flop that can store one bit of information.
+The **SR latch** is a simple form of flip-flop that can store one bit of information as memory so that it isn't lost when the clock signal changes.

 When in the **hold** state, the outputs remain the same.